-Our Named Executive Officers are eligible for annual incentive compensation under a bonus plan for each year.
+Our Named Executive Officers, except for Mr. Banks, are eligible for annual incentive compensation under a bonus plan for each year.
 The plan is designed to provide awards to such individuals as an incentive to contribute to both revenue growth and profitability on a team basis and as an incentive to meet individual objectives that relate to overall Company goals.